 Disadvantages of Living in Argentina

-- Economically unstable and prices fluctuate frequently
+- Economically unstable, and prices fluctuate frequently

 - Geographic location makes traveling here long and expensive for many